mrbbot/slshx/README.md

 ### Embeds

-Message can include up to 10 [rich-embeds](https://discord.com/developers/docs/resources/channel#embed-object).
+Messages can include up to 10 [rich-embeds](https://discord.com/developers/docs/resources/channel#embed-object).
 Embeds can include all sorts of things, including a title, description, URL, media or fields.
 Media can reference attachments using the `attachment://`